tpeo/full-stack-learning-repo-2022/Week_5/README.md

   - todo: string

 - Response -- JSON
-  - username: string
+  - msg: string <- should be sucess
-  - todos: [string]
+  - uid: string <-id of created todo item

 DELTE: /todo/<id> <- deletes a todo from a user's list if it exists